St Margaret's is a non-selective school. We are proud of our academic history, with our results consistently above state

 St Margaret's 2019 NAPLAN results are most commendable and we acknowledge the wonderful efforts of our girls and those who support them – their teachers and parents.

 All of St Margaret's results across all years tested (Years 3, 5, 7 and 9) and in each category (i.e. Writing, Reading, Spelling, Grammar and Punctuation, and Numeracy) are once again well above state and national averages.
-While last year we were also well above these averages, our results this year are stronger again, in response, we believe, to our agenda of continual improvement through the use of data-informed practice, evidence-based programs, together with our excellent teaching staff.
+As in 2017, we are once again ranked in the top 20 in Queensland across all four categories, which is testament to our agenda of continual improvement through the use of data-informed practice, evidence-based programs, together with our excellent teaching staff.
 Our Year 3s excelled and ranked number 1 in Queensland.

 Our strong results reflect both the quality teaching and learning opportunities provided at St Margaret's and the diligent work of our staff and students in maintaining a focus on literacy and numeracy, which we consider are the foundation skills for all other skills students will develop.